rkneeshaw/MS45.1-ESS-TS2/README.md

 ***DISCLAIMER: This archive is provided as-is and without warranty.
 Use it at your own risk.
 If you need tuning support, I highly recommend reaching out to a qualified tuner.***

-Credit and thanks goes out to Frank Smith at TTFS (www.tuningtechfs.com) for his support, committment, and resources Also huge thanks to bimmerlabs.com for providing a means to flash the files onto the car back when there weren't any.
+Credit and thanks goes out to Frank Smith at TTFS (www.tuningtechfs.com) for his support, committment, and resources.
+Also huge thanks to bimmerlabs.com for providing a means to flash the files onto the car back when there weren't any.
 Without them, this wouldn't be possible.

 >**Your MS45.1 DME must be flashed to HW version 7561382 (this is included in a number of ZB versions for MS45.1, such as ZB 7561520 for the ZHP models)**